Browse Assay Kits

 Does sodium azide interfere with Salimetrics assays?

 It is a known fact that sodium azide is an inhibitor of horseradish peroxidase, which is used in most Salimetrics immunoassay kits.
-No Salimetrics kits contain sodium azide except alpha-amylase in which sodium azide, at 0.01%, is added as a preservative.
-(The alpha-amylase kit is not an immunoassay and does not contain horseradish peroxidase.)
+No Salimetrics kits contain sodium azide except alpha-amylase and uric acid in which sodium azide is added as a preservative.
+(The alpha-amylase & uric acid kit does not contain horseradish peroxidase.)
 According to some salivary assay manufacturers, concentrations of sodium azide < 0.02% do not interfere with peroxidase.
 Salimetrics has not conducted studies to verify this claim.

 WARNING: Sodium Azide is highly toxic to humans and very dangerous for the environment!